araviel-io/aravielio-wallet/README.md

 ### Notes:

-Use at your own risk, prefer devnet first.
+Mnemonics are directly stored in browser for now, **use at your own risk**, prefer devnet first.

 ## Build it yourself